Faculty Member Getting Started Guide

 1. Where can I ask questions?

-Feel free to ping the Faculty Admins by pinging @faculty-admins if you have any questions.
+Feel free to ping the Faculty Admins by pinging @faculty-admins if you have any questions as you get started.

 Last updated: